EURODEO/openradardata-requirements/Deliverable_Requirements.md

 *Consequences and decisions:*

-### F12 - E-SOH as data provider role within FEMDI when data is exposed by producer via a push API service
+### F12 - "OPERA Open Radar Data" as data provider role within FEMDI when data is exposed by producer via a push API service

-"Given a data producer exposes data via a push service,when new data are received by E-SOH, then E-SOH must perform its data provider role within FEMDI."
+"Given a data producer exposes data via a push service, when new data are received by OPERA Open Radar Data, then OPERA Open Radar Data must perform its data provider role within FEMDI."

 *Priority:*
 - primary